-You should start training your kitten as soon as you bring it home to allow it to fit in with your family successfully.
-But you can train a cat at any age to respond to a command, walk on a leash, and do tricks!
+You should begin training as soon as you bring your kitten home to help them to fit in with your family successfully.
+However, you can train a cat at any age to respond to a command, walk on a leash, and do tricks!

 What are the principles of cat training?

-Cats do not understand punishment.
-Always encourage good behavior, remembering the three Rs: respect, reinforcement, and rewards.
+Always use positive reinforcement.
+Cats don’t understand punishment and yelling or swatting at them can unduly frighten these sensitive creatures.
+Always encourage good behavior, remembering the three Rs: Respect, reinforcement, and rewards.

-The time it takes to train a cat depends on what you want them to learn, how often you practice, and how consistently you implement training techniques.
+The time it takes to train a cat depends on their age, what you want them to learn, how often you practice, and how consistently you implement training techniques.